-The second objective of this study is to revisit the attribution of the links between recent changes in atmospheric circulation

-- 100 patterns and the increased occurrence of summer hot temperature extremes over several midlatitude regions (Horton et al., 2015; Jézéquel et al., 2018, 2020).
-We first apply dynamical adjustment at daily time scale to all summer days of the 1979-2018 period for both maximum (TX) and minimum temperature (TN).
-We then identify maximum and minimum temperature extreme hot days for every summer of the 1979-2018 period and estimate changes in temperature extremes as well as the role of atmospheric circulation in these changes based on the dynamical adjustment results.
-We focus on two specific - 105 regions, loosely defined as western Europe (from 35° N to 65° N and 15° W to 25° E) and western Asia (from 35° N to 65° N and 25° E to 60° E).
-Based on a trend analysis of atmospheric circulation patterns derived from a self-organizing map clustering approach, Horton et al. (2015) have attributed a fraction of the increase in the occurrence of summer hot extreme days for these two regions to an enhanced occurrence frequency and-or persistence (and/or duration) of anticyclonic circulation patterns during the 1979-2013 period.
-Here we assess whether a different but complementary approach can be - 110 used to investigate whether atmospheric circulation changes have contributed to changes in maximum and minimum temperature summer extremes over a slightly extended period (1979-2018).
+The second objective of this study is to revisit the attribution of the links between recent changes in atmospheric circulation patterns and the increased occurrence of summer hot temperature extremes over several midlatitude regions (Horton et al., 2015; Jézéquel et al., 2018, 2020).
+We first apply dynamical adjustment at a daily timescale to all summer days of the 1979-2018 period for both maximum (TX) and minimum temperature (TN).
+We then identify maximum and minimum temperature for extreme hot days for every summer of the 1979-2018 period and estimate changes in temperature extremes as well as the role of atmospheric circulation in these changes based on the dynamical adjustment results.
+We focus on two specific regions, loosely defined as western Europe (from 35 to 65° N and 15° W to 25° E) and western Asia (from 35 to 65° N and 25 to 60° E).
+Based on a trend analysis of atmospheric circulation patterns derived from a self-organizing map clustering approach, Horton et al. (2015) have attributed a fraction of the increase in the occurrence of extreme hot summer days for these two regions to an enhanced occurrence frequency and/or persistence (and/or duration) of anticyclonic circulation patterns during the 1979-2013 period.
+Here we assess whether a different but complementary approach can be used to investigate whether atmospheric circulation changes have contributed to changes in maximum and minimum temperature summer extremes over a slightly extended period (1979-2018).
 We restrict our analysis to hot (TX maxima) and cold (TN maxima) summer extremes.

 The paper is organized as follows.
-Section 2 describes the observational and reanalyses datasets and the methodological aspects of the dynamical adjustment approach.
+Section 2 describes the observational and reanalysis datasets and the methodological aspects of the dynamical adjustment approach.
 Section 3 presents the results for the two illustrative extreme events and a comparison with other approaches based on published results.
-Based on the dynamical adjustment approach, section 4 then investigates the possible contribution of changes in atmospheric circulation patterns to the recent (1979-2018) increase in summer hot and cold extremes over western Europe and western Asia.
-Finally, section 5 gives a short summary and possible directions for future work.
+Based on the dynamical adjustment approach, Sect.
+4 then investigates the possible contribution of changes in atmospheric circulation patterns to the recent (1979-2018) increase in hot and cold summer extremes over western Europe and western Asia.
+Finally, Sect.
+5 gives a short summary and possible directions for future work.

-120 2 Material and Methods
+2 Material and methods

-2.1 Observational and reanalyses datasets
+2.1 Observational and reanalysis datasets